fluent/fluent-bit-docs/administration/configuring-fluent-bit/multiline-parsing.md

 rule         "cont"          "/^\s+at.*/"                      "cont"
 ```

-In the example above, we have defined two rules, each one has its own state name, regex paterns, and the next state name.
+In the example above, we have defined two rules, each one has its own state name, regex patterns, and the next state name.
 Every field that composes a rule **must be** inside double quotes.

 The first rule of state name **must always** be **start_state**, and the regex pattern **must** match the first line of a multiline message, also a next state must be set to specify how the possible continuation lines would look like.